Check out our November flyer for amazing deals— Join our rewards program today and unlock even bigger savings!

-Simplifying (And Myth Busting) Healthy Beauty Products
+Simplifying (and Myth Busting) Healthy Beauty Products

 I was talking to an acquaintance recently about beauty and personal care products.
 She said that she doesn’t want to use products that are tested on animals, and she prefers that they not contain animal ingredients too.